 My role as a client and team lead is to communicate technical debt’s existence and its implications to the stakeholders or product owners in order to help them manage it.
 Thus allowing the decision-makers to achieve business goals and let their organisation flourish.

-I start such a conversation by making sure that everybody is on the same page when it comes to what technical debt is and where does it come from.
+I start this conversation by making sure everyone is on the same page when it comes to technical debt.
+They know where it comes from and how technical debt accumulates.

 What exactly is technical debt?